Fast Variational Block-Sparse Bayesian Learning: Conclusion

-A promising direction for future research is the extension of the presented method to include the estimation of the size of each block, or, to a parametrized continuous (infinite) dictionary matrix similar to our recent work \cite{moederl2023TSP:structuredLSE}.
-Another interesting direction for future research is the combination of the presented method with belief propagation algorithms for joint channel estimation and decoding \cite{kirkelund10} or sequential tracking of time variant channels \cite{xuhong2022TWC} in multi-input multiple-output communication systems, which are often modeled to be block-sparse \cite{prasadTSP2015:MIMO-BlockSBL,barbu2016TVT:OFDM-BSBL}.
+Promising extensions include estimation of the block sizes, application to models with continuous dictionary (e.g., in grid-free \gls{doa} estimation) akin to \cite{hansen2014SAM:SBL,hansen2018TSP:SuperFastLSE,moederl2024TSP:structuredLSE,GreLeiWitFle:TWC2024,shutin2013:VSBL}, and principled merging of \gls{fbsbl} with other message-passing methods for dedicated applications, such as joint channel estimation and decoding \cite{kirkelund10,hansenTSP2018:IterativeReceiverSBL}, sequential tracking of time-varying block-sparse channels \cite{xuhong2022TWC}, particularly in multiple-input\---multiple-output systems, for which the block-sparse assumption turns out to be realistic \cite{prasadTSP2015:MIMO-BlockSBL,barbu2016TVT:OFDM-BSBL}.